superduper-io/superduper/docs/content/ai_integrations/transformers.md

 ### LLM fine-tuning

-SuperDuperDB provides a convenient fine-tuning method based on the [trl](https://huggingface.co/docs/trl/index) framework to help you train data in the database.
+superduper provides a convenient fine-tuning method based on the [trl](https://huggingface.co/docs/trl/index) framework to help you train data in the database.

 ### Supported Features